Jane Osbourn: Career in industry

 Osbourn also created a technique to assist with the discovery of proximity-guided selection of antibodies, so called Proximol.

 CAT was acquired by AstraZeneca in 2006 and in the following year was merged with a US-based company called MedImmune to form AstraZeneca’s global biologics R&D arm.
 During this time Osbourn began to speak about opportunities for diversity in science.

 In 2013, AstraZeneca announced its decision to relocate its headquarters to Cambridge, UK.
 Jonathan Burroughs, of Creative Places, wrote in 2015 that Osbourn had an influence over this decision.

 In February 2019, it was announced that Osbourn would be leaving AstraZeneca.
-Since November 2019, Osbourn has been Chief Scientific Office of antibody therapeutics discovery company Alchemab Therapeutics.
+Since November 2019, Osbourn has been Chief Scientific Officer (CSO) of antibody therapeutics discovery company Alchemab Therapeutics.

 Recognition

 Her early interest in science has grown into a passion for science education, supporting and championing life science education programmes and she is established as an advisor and mentor to many young researchers in the life science sector.
 She has been acknowledged by a number of different pharmaceutical media groups for these qualities.